 Some of the Chicago region's largest employers include Advocate Health Care, Walgreens, AT&T, United Continental Holdings Inc., Abbott Laboratories, J.P.
 Morgan Chase, Motorola Inc., Allstate Corp., Jewel-Osco, and Resurrection Health Care.
 The region ranks in the Top 5 in output among U.S. metro areas in a number of key industries including: Business & Financial Services, Manufacturing, Health Services, and Transportation & Distribution.

 Business & Financial Services

-Chicago offers one of the largest, most diverse pools of business and financial service expertise, with nearly 1 million employees in those industries.
+Chicago offers one of the largest, most diverse pools of business and financial service expertise, with over 1 million employees in those industries.
 Specializations include:

 - Accounting, tax preparation, bookkeeping & payroll services